MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-move-reporting-services-role.md

 ## Backup data

 1. Create a full backup of the data warehouse database.
 The default name is **OperationsManagerDW**.
 Also create a full backup of the **ReportServer** and **ReportServerTempDB** database.
 For more information, see [Create a Full Database Backup (SQL Server)](/sql/relational-databases/backup-restore/create-a-full-database-backup-sql-server).
-2. On the current Operations Manager reporting server, backup the SSRS encryption key.
+2. On the current Operations Manager reporting server, back up the SSRS encryption key.
 For more information, see [SSRS Encryption Keys - Back Up and Restore Encryption Keys](/sql/reporting-services/install-windows/ssrs-encryption-keys-back-up-and-restore-encryption-keys).
 3. Back up the report server configuration files.
 Files to back up include:
    - Web.config